MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Switzerland/swiss-inventory-management.md

   - "fr-ch"
 ---
 # Swiss Inventory Management
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] includes Swiss enhancements to inventory management.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> includes Swiss enhancements to inventory management.
 This includes the following:

 -   Detailed reporting.
 For more information, see the Inventory \- Sales Statistics report and the Inventory \- List report.